 - What are the lessons learned for the main producers and consumers of oil and gas?

-Climate and sustainability factors pose a challenge to energy industry norms.
-Business as usual is no longer an option in a sector that will increasingly be guided by the pressures of energy transitions.
-If private companies and government are to maintain the social license to operate, adaptation of business practices and long-term operations are inevitable:
+Climate and sustainability concerns pose a challenge to energy industry norms.
+Business as usual is no longer an option in a sector that is front and centre of the energy transition.
+If the public and private sectors are to maintain the social license to operate, business practices must adapt, and long-term operations must change:

-- How will the impact of the COVID-19 pandemic alter the climate change agenda?
+- How has the COVID-19 pandemic altered the climate change agenda?

-- What are the different pathways available to companies and countries as energy transitions unfold?
+- What are the different pathways available to companies and countries as the energy transition unfolds?

 - In a world that still relies on hydrocarbons, how are governments, companies and consumers collaborating to achieve low-carbon economy targets?